ShaderWave/RandomClipPlayer/readme.md

 12. Adjust any of the other settings as you wish.
 13. Once this is complete, save and close the file.
 14. In OBS/other streaming software, simply add this file as a Browser Source.
 You may need to tick "local file" in order for this to be possible.
+15. In OBS, adjust the width and height of the Browser Source in the "Properties" panel rather than scaling it, this ensures that the clips play at the highest possible quality without becoming blurry when scaled.
+16. Optionally, you may also want to consider enabling "Shutdown source when not visible" and "Refresh browser when scene becomes active" for the most flexibility.